 But the top priority is enhancing the customer-facing service with new speed options because what's driving this is customer expectations.
 Consumers increasingly expect real-time capabilities, real-time responses, real-time alerts and real-time information delivery.
 If they don't get it from their current financial institution, they may go somewhere else.

-The FedNow announcement shouldn't freeze anybody's decisions.
-Financial institutions should move forward with their plans to enable their consumer-facing capabilities and make sure their technology partner is ready to embrace and support FedNow, along with other payment networks.
+Financial institutions should move forward with their plans to enable their consumer-facing capabilities and make sure their technology partner is ready to embrace and support the FedNow Service, along with other payment networks.

 I think every financial institution should have a roadmap for how real-time can enable every aspect of how they serve their customers with payments capabilities.
 And they should set priorities.